martinhorecky/GettingAndCleaningData/CookBook.md

 These signals were used to estimate variables of the feature vector for each pattern:
 '-XYZ' is used to denote 3-axial signals in the X, Y and Z directions.

-tBodyAcc-XYZ tGravityAcc-XYZ tBodyAccJerk-XYZ tBodyGyro-XYZ tBodyGyroJerk-XYZ tBodyAccMag tGravityAccMag tBodyAccJerkMag tBodyGyroMag tBodyGyroJerkMag fBodyAcc-XYZ fBodyAccJerk-XYZ fBodyGyro-XYZ fBodyAccMag fBodyAccJerkMag fBodyGyroMag fBodyGyroJerkMag
+* tBodyAcc-XYZ
+* tGravityAcc-XYZ
+* tBodyAccJerk-XYZ
+* tBodyGyro-XYZ
+* tBodyGyroJerk-XYZ
+* tBodyAccMag
+* tGravityAccMag
+* tBodyAccJerkMag
+* tBodyGyroMag
+* tBodyGyroJerkMag
+* fBodyAcc-XYZ
+* fBodyAccJerk-XYZ
+* fBodyGyro-XYZ
+* fBodyAccMag
+* fBodyAccJerkMag
+* fBodyGyroMag
+* fBodyGyroJerkMag

 The set of variables that were estimated from these signals are:

 mean(): Mean value std(): Standard deviation

 Data set contains data measure in both train and test phases of project.

+### Averages ###

+File contains calculated averages based on clean data set for each activity/subject combination.

+Average is calculated for each value included in clean data.
+For their detailed desciprtion see section above.

 ## Run instructions ##